 The road to the hot-fire test consists of yet smaller milestones, in which we will design and test individual subsystems.
 After achieving their own requirements, they will be integrated into the 1.5 kN engine which will then be put through a series of testing.

-The first major test campaign is already underway with an important test coming up soon: the cold-flow pressurisation test of the cryogenic LOX tank.
+The first major test campaign is already almost complete: liquid nitrogen (LN2) testing of a sample feed system and injector.
 In this section, you can find our testing plans.

 Cold-flow tank pressurisation test

-This test will consist of filling and pressurising a DARE fabricated LOX storage tank, and then emptying this tank again through a set of feed lines and valves.
-This test will give the team its first experience with the handling of substances at cryogenic temperatures.
-Certain parameters will also be monitored with sensors.
-This data will be compared with the predictions of the theoretical models that were developed by team members to predict physical behaviour.
-Liquid nitrogen instead of liquid oxygen will be used, as it is physically very similar, but with the advantage of being less reactive, hence allowing for safer testing which can be conducted on the TU Delft campus.
+These tests consisted of filling and pressurizing a DARE fabricated LOX storage tank, and then emptying this tank again through a set of feed lines and valves.
+These tests gave the team its first experience with the handling of substances at cryogenic temperatures.
+Certain parameters were monitored with sensors.
+This data will be compared with the predictions of the theoretical models that were developed by team members to predict physical behavior.
+Liquid nitrogen instead of liquid oxygen was used, as it is physically very similar, but with the advantage of being less reactive, hence allowing for safer testing which can be conducted on the TU Delft campus.

 Cold-flow injector test